 Norway is leading the way towards a greener construction industry, with environment-friendly materials, zero-emission construction sites and smart, energy-efficient buildings.

-The cities of the world are growing dramatically.
-However, such extensive growth has its climate challenges.
+The cities of the world are growing dramatically – but such expansion has its climate challenges.
 New buildings are constructed with carbon-intensive materials produced at industrial scale.
 Construction sites use fuel-guzzling heavy machinery.
-Far too few buildings are built to be sustainable.
+Far too many buildings waste energy.
 All in all, the construction industry accounts for 39 per cent of the world’s greenhouse gas emissions.

-Norway is making great progress towards a much more environmentally sound and sustainable construction industry.
+Norway is making great progress towards a sustainable construction industry.
 The country has well-developed mainland industries, with access to high-quality raw materials and the knowledge needed to utilise them responsibly.

-A strong public sector – which is also the country’s largest construction client – is actively using its position in the market to place stringent demands on developers, contractors and suppliers.
+A strong public sector – which is the country’s largest construction client – actively uses its position in the market to set stringent requirements for developers, contractors and suppliers.
 Meanwhile, public support schemes assist environmentally ambitious companies by shouldering some of the financial risk associated with developing, testing and commercialising low-carbon technology.

 Here are three areas in which Norway is blazing a trail for the green construction industry of the future.

-Production of concrete and steel generates a great deal of carbon dioxide.
+Production of concrete and steel generates a great deal of CO₂.
 Steel production is not only energy intensive, but a large stream of carbon emissions is released from iron and silicon as well.

 Norway’s forestry industry is among the world’s most sustainable.
 Regulations are so strict that virtually no tree can be felled without a commitment to planting a new one.
 Norwegian timber buildings are therefore among the most eco-friendly buildings in existence.